Concierge Medicine Definition: What is it? How does it work?

 We hear it all the time.
 What is concierge medicine?
 At its core, the concierge medicine definition is as follows:

 - An alternative primary care model built on a better relationship between physician and patient without the hassles of the traditional primary care experience.
+Patients pay a membership fee to be part of the practice, which allows the physician to reduce the size of their panel and offer enhanced access, convenience, and additional services.

 Concierge medicine can take many forms, but in general, the meaning of concierge medicine is primary care physicians see far fewer patients than traditional primary care physicians and spend more time with each patient.